PerviousFurther/dynamic-concept/README.md

 collecting more meta infomation.

 Yep, key part didn't over 50 lines.
-But tempolate operation ballooned the code into 400 lines.
+But template operation ballooned the code into 800 lines.

 ## We welcome you to open an issue or contribute code.
 There still some limitation that: